 The first programme we made in colour was a guide to the Life Science Library.
 That was 33 years ago in August 1979 and colour was so new that we didn’t even have a colour logo caption at the start, in fact it’s our original black and white logo.
 Interestingly, the video is a great snapshot of what libraries looked like and how they operated at that time.
 Card indexes were still the norm with microfiche readers being a new addition.
 There is also mention of having a literature ‘computer search’ carried out at a cost of around £5, a cost which was probably considered high at that time and would have been carried out by a librarian for you.
 One of the great advantages of us moving into colour was the fact that we were able to edit.
-Until then it was possible, but difficult and in black and white too.
-The video required a lot of different shots, like close-ups of index cards, so editing was an essential part of the production, in fact, without editing this programme could not have been made.
+Until then it was possible, but difficult, and also in black and white.
+The video required a lot of different shots, like close-ups of index cards, so editing was an essential part of the production, in fact, without decent editing facilities this programme could not have been made.

 Because we were going to cause some disruption in the library, where possible, we shot in the evening, or at least after 5pm.
 As you can see from the photo on the left, we also needed light..lots of it too.
 Our early colour camera was happy with external situations, but inside it required rather a lot of light to get good images.
 The library, at that time, was rather lower in light levels compared to today and there was no way we could cope without adding some extra lighting.
 Our biggest problem was finding mains sockets anywhere near the rows of book shelves.
 You tend not to need mains sockets when looking for books!
 Like most of our videos, we sometimes needed (and still do need) ‘rent a crowd’, so see if you can spot me appearing twice in the video.
 Also note a major change to the feel of the South Ken campus from when this was shot in 1979.
 See how empty it is soon after 6pm when the external footage was shot.

 The video style is a bit 1970’s, mainly because that’s when it was made.
 I can’t recall under what circumstances the video was due to be seen, but I think it was designed to be viewed in the room that had been designated for watching videos.
 This was one of the small rooms called a Carrel around the edge of the library in which a monitor and video recorder had been installed.
 You’ll hear reference to these Carrels in the video.
 Listen out too for the mention of photocopies, there were only two in the whole library at that time.
-Now there are machines on every floor!

-Colin Grimshaw 2012
+Colin Grimshaw October 2012